prerakpatelca/REST-API-with-NodeJS/README.md

 * README.md - This file.
 * server.js - Process and serve requests from data in the database  (http://localhost:8080/).

+# Languages and Tools used
+    - NodeJS
+    - RESTful API

+ # Learning Objectives
+    - Create a REST API with NodeJS
+    - Use an SQLite database to read, create, modify and delete entries
+    - Create HTTP requests in NodeJS to test a REST API

 #### Development
 * Make sure you install npm dependances first: `npm install`
 * To run both server and client: `npm run start`